Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Amazon UK

-As with the Piccolo XS, there’s an 800ml water tank, and in terms of size, this is very slim at w:12 d:32 h:27 cm.
+As with the Piccolo XS, there’s an 800ml water tank, and in terms of size, this is really slim at w:12 d:32 h:27 cm.
 In terms of more impressive features, the Genio S has the “Espresso Boost” technology for stronger espressos, and temperature control.

 Now let’s move on to Nespresso Machines.

 While I’ve said that if I were going to buy a pod machine back when I was a “normal” coffee drinker, these days if I was going to buy a pod machine, it would be a Nespresso machine.
-I can prove this by the truth that I do in truth own one ;-).
+I can prove this by the fact that I do in truth own one ;-).

 Nespresso vs Lavazza A Modo Mio